Aerial Application of Water Enhancer Study

 Prior to this study, Colorado loaded only long-term retardant (LTR) in SEATs.
 LTRs are chemical concentrates mixed with water that alter fuels so that they do not support combustion.
 Retardant is dropped adjacent to or ahead of the fire to create a chemically induced fire break at its perimeter.
 This deprives the fire of fuel, thus retarding the fire’s spread.
 After the water in the mixture evaporates, residual chemical on fuels continues to reduce the fire’s ability to generate heat, which is particularly useful in fighting high-intensity fires with a distant and indirect attack.
 LTR is most commonly used because of its long-lasting effect on fires.

 Water enhancers are available as wet or dry concentrates.
 They contain polymers or other thickeners that aid plain water in its adherence to fuels, allow buildup of a thick and protective wet layer, and minimize the effects of wind drift during aerial application.
 Water enhancers modify fire behavior or extinguish fires by absorbing the energy (i.e., heat) being released by the fire because they have increased film thickness.
 In other words, their molecular bonds slow water evaporation by creating a thermal protective coating.
-SEAT drops of water enhancers are mainly used in direct attack to slow or halt the fire’s rate of spread long enough for ground resources to access the fireline and mop up or supplement the knockdown process.
+Unlike LTR, water enhancers are mainly dropped directly on the fire (direct attack) to supress or halt the fire long enough for ground resources to access the fireline and mop up or supplement the knockdown process.
 If ground resources cannot access the fire edge due to terrain or other access issues, the fire may rekindle over time.

-In this study, the CoE will evaluate the use and effectiveness of three water enhancers: FireIce HVO-F®, BlazeTamer 380®, and Thermo-Gel 200L®.
+In this study, the CoE will evaluate the use and effectiveness of three water enhancers: FireIce 561 (uncolored and/or blue colorant), BlazeTamer 380® (uncolored), and Thermo-Gel 200L®(blue colorant).
 All of these products are approved by the U.S. Forest Service (USFS) for use in SEATs.

 BlazeTamer 380® is a polymeric-elastomer-based water enhancer designed for deployment by aircraft to suppress wildfires.
-It contains a mix of polymers, surfactants, water, and other ingredients.
+It contains a mix of polymers, surfactants, water, and other ingredients, and is uncolored.
 BlazeTamer 380® is a liquid concentrate that weighs approximately the same as water.
 The mixing ratio is .65% concentrate for each gallon mixed.
-This product will be loaded at the BLM-managed Rifle SEAT base.
+This product will be loaded at the State-managed Northern Colorado SEAT base.

-Thermo-Gel 200L® is a hydrophilic polymer based in mineral oil.
+Thermo-Gel 200L® is a hydrophilic polymer based in mineral oil and contains a blue colorant.
 It is packaged in a liquid concentrate form that, when added to water, transforms into a heat-absorbing gel.
 The water-filled gel particles adhere directly to the burning material and, in doing so, aid in the quick extinguishment of fire.
 It has a mixing rate between .5% and 3% of each gallon mixed.
-This water enhancer will be loaded at the BLM-managed Craig SEAT base.

-Decisions regarding where, when, and how to apply a particular aerial retardant or suppressant are typically under the discretion of the Incident Commander, so if at any time the Incident Commander or the Air Tactical Group Supervisor feels that the enhancers are not performing as desired, the Incident Commander can immediately order that the SEATs be loaded with retardant.
+Decisions regarding where, when, and how to apply LTR or water enhancer are typically under the discretion of the Incident Commander, so if at any time the Incident Commander or the Air Tactical Group Supervisor feels that the enhancers are not performing as desired, the Incident Commander can immediately order that the SEATs be loaded with retardant.

 An Interagency Information Bulletin was prepared and has been issued to provide increased awareness and information about the study to all impacted agencies.